Looking for Syria options, U.S. remains cool to using force

 WASHINGTON Despite a forthcoming review of options in the deteriorating Syria crisis, the White House on Tuesday signaled that President Barack Obama remains wary of any direct U.S. involvement in the three-year-old civil war.

-U.S. policy toward Syria appears to be approaching a crossroads, with peace talks between Syrian President Bashar al-Assad's government and his armed opponents having failed for now and Russia unwilling or unable to pressure its ally Assad to cede power.
+With peace talks between Syrian President Bashar al-Assad's government and his armed opponents having failed for now, and Russia unwilling or unable to pressure its ally Assad to cede power, U.S. policy toward Syria appears to be approaching a crossroads.

 The White House is beginning to take a new look at options in Syria, a process that could take several weeks, U.S. officials have said.

-But spokesman Jay Carney suggested Obama is skeptical about any proposed step that draws the United States into the Syrian civil war, an outcome Obama has studiously avoided.
+But spokesman Jay Carney suggested that Obama is skeptical about any proposed step that draws the United States into the Syrian civil war, an outcome the U.S. president has studiously avoided.

 "We have to examine what the alternatives some might be proposing are, and whether they're in our national security interests, and whether a desire to do something about it could lead us, the United States, to take action that can produce the kind of unintended consequences we've seen in the past," Carney told a news briefing.

-He didn't elaborate but appeared to refer to Obama's desire to avoid getting caught up in another war in the Islamic world.
+He did not elaborate, but appeared to refer to Obama's desire to avoid getting caught up in another war in the Islamic world.

 Short of military force, it is unclear how Washington can affect the course of the civil war, in which Assad is being supported by Iran and Russia.

-Secretary of State John Kerry has argued at numerous White House meetings for a more aggressive stand on Syria, including arming opposition groups.
+Secretary of State John Kerry has argued at numerous meetings at the White House for a more aggressive stand on Syria including arming opposition groups.
 The latter suggestion was repeatedly knocked down within the White House, current and former State Department officials said.

 A variety of other options remain on the table, including a "no fly" zone to protect civilians and measures to improve access for humanitarian relief.